Wali: Sufism

+The goal of the Sufi path is to achieve unification of the self with God (fanāʾ).
+The concept is often described in Sufi allegories as the self mirroring the light of God.
+Accordingly, the soul is tainted and in need of purification.
+In the purified state of the Sufi saint, the Sufi's spotless mind realizes that it has no real existence in itself; his existence is only God's light and he is only the mirror.

 In certain esoteric teachings of Islam, there is said to be a cosmic spiritual hierarchy whose ranks include walis (saints, friends of God), abdals (changed ones), headed by a ghawth (helper) or qutb (pole, axis).
 The details vary according to the source.

 One source is the 12th Century Persian Ali Hujwiri.
 In his divine court, there are three hundred akhyār ("excellent ones"), forty abdāl ("substitutes"), seven abrār ("piously devoted ones"), four awtād ("pillars"), three nuqabā ("leaders") and one qutb.

 All these saints know one another and cannot act without mutual consent.
 It is the task of the Awtad to go round the whole world every night, and if there should be any place on which their eyes have not fallen, next day some flaw will appear in that place, and they must then inform the Qutb in order that he may direct his attention to the weak spot and that by his blessings the imperfection may be remedied.

 Another is from Ibn Arabi, who lived in Moorish Spain.
 It has a more exclusive structure.
-There are eight nujabā ("nobles"), twelve nuqabā, seven abdāl, four awtād, two a’immah ("guides"), and the qutb.
+There are eight nujabā ("nobles"), twelve nuqabā, seven abdāl, four awtād, two a'immah ("guides"), and the qutb.

 According to the 20th-century Sufi Inayat Khan, there are seven degrees in the hierarchy.
 In ascending order, they are pir, buzurg, wali, ghaus, qutb, nabi and rasul He does not say how the levels are populated.
 Pirs and buzurgs assist the spiritual progress of those who approach them.
 Walis may take responsibility for protecting a community and generally work in secret.
 Qutbs are similarly responsible for large regions.
 Nabis are charged with bringing a reforming message to nations or faiths, and hence have a public role.
 Rasuls likewise have a mission of transformation of the world at large.